oreillymedia/thebe/README.md

       load_css: true
       # Automatically load mathjax js
       load_mathjax: true
-      # Default keyboard shortcut focusing next cell, shift+ this keycode, defaults (32) is spacebar
+      # Default keyboard shortcut for focusing next cell, shift+ this keycode, default (32) is spacebar
       # Set to false to disable
       next_cell_shortcut: 32
-      # Default keyboard shortcut for executing cell, shift+ this keycode, defaults (13) is return
+      # Default keyboard shortcut for executing cell, shift+ this keycode, default (13) is return
       # Set to false to disable
       run_cell_shortcut: 13
       # For when you want a pre to become a CM instance, but not be runnable